-The Strengths, Weaknesses Opportunities, and Threats (SWOT) analysis is designed to enable an organization to candidly identify its positive and less-than-desirable attributes.
+The Strengths, Weaknesses Opportunities, and Threats (SWOT) analysis is designed to have an organization candidly identify its positive and less-than-desirable attributes.
 Internal stakeholders participated in this activity to record their strengths and weaknesses and possible opportunities and potential threats.